Company Mergers & Corporate Restructuring Services

 Merger by formation of a new company – one or more companies, without going into liquidation, is/are dissolved and the assets/liabilities are transferred to a company in exchange for shares in the new company with or without any cash payment.

-The SAP requires: (1) a majority of the directors of each merging entity making a Declaration of Solvency in which they confirm that the successor company will be in a position to pay both its own debts and the debts of the transferring (dissolved) company as they fall due during the 12 months following the merger and (2) the approval of the merger by unanimous approval of the shareholders of each of the merging entities.
+Declaration of Solvency: A majority of the directors of each merging entity must declare that the successor company will be able to meet its own debts and the debts of the dissolving company as they come due within 12 months following the merger.